GarageGames/Torque3D-Wiki/Steering-Committee-Charter.md

 <li>Have expert knowledge in game engine and tool development, such as documentation, C++ engine programming, operating system platform programming, etc.</li>
 <li>Agree to the Open Source Software Agreement available on the GarageGames web site.</li>
 </ol>
+If a member is unable to serve on the committee for any reason, the vacancy may be filled or left empty at the discretion of the committee.
+If the committee as a whole is unable to perform its duties, an employee of GarageGames LLC or its representative may step in and provide the course of action.

+In addition to the steering committee, we desire two other essential members: project manager and secretary.
+These roles are not decision making positions; rather, they document, format, and deliver information to the community.